Best aptX Low Latency headphones Android Central 2021

 - Built-in controls inconsistent

-Finding over-ear headphones at vastly different price points isn't hard, but it is more challenging to find ones that support advanced features at a lower cost.
+Finding over-ear headphones at vastly different price points isn't hard, but finding ones that support advanced features at a lower cost is more challenging.
 The Avantree Aria Pro is such an example, where on top of offering aptX Low Latency, you'll also get a boom microphone attachment.
 If that wasn't enough, it also supports aptX HD, making it possible to get the best quality Bluetooth can handle.

 The balance throughout these headphones is emblematic of how careful they are not to skew too far one way or the other.
 Bass is solid without feeling overpowered, putting them into neutral territory.
 The ANC feature has no chance of matching what higher-end headphones can produce, but the fact that it's there is a nice benefit for something in this range.